nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: A feedback message in the result box indicating the room was successfully deleted.
 The room should no longer be visible in the room panel.

     3. Test case: `odel -5` <br>
-       Expected: An error message indicating that the index must be a non-zero unsigned integer.
+       Expected: An error message indicating that the index must be a positive integer.

     4. Test case: `odel abc` <br>
        Expected: A message indicating the command format is invalid followed by proper usage instructions.